phasorpy/phasorpy-homepage/index.rst

 in the form of bug reports, bug fixes, feature implementations, documentation, datasets, and enhancement proposals are welcome.

-Questions regarding the PhasorPy library are answered on the GitHub `issue tracker <https://github.com/phasorpy/phasorpy/issues>`_.
+Report issues and ask questions about PhasorPy on the GitHub `issue tracker <https://github.com/phasorpy/phasorpy/issues>`_.

 Alternatively, contact the